svelte-starter-kit Svelte Themes

 By default, the MessageBus uses localStorage as a data persistence layer.
 If this is undesired, remove the MessageBus.initialize method call in the base +layout.svelte to remove it.
 This will cause the Message Bus to "forget" events each time the user reloads or leaves the page.

-Alternatively, if a different way of persisting message bus data is preferred (for example, session storage instead of local storage), replace the implementation in the getRealStorageProvider method, and the message bus will start persisting data through that method instead.
+Alternatively, if a different way of persisting message bus data is preferred (for example, session storage instead of local storage), create a new implementation of IStorageProvider and replace the getLocalStorageProvider call in the root layout file with your new implementation.

 UI Components